normansimonr/pericope_adulterae_simulation/README.md

 `pasim` is a scientific simulation framework designed to model the historical transmission and evolution of the *Pericope Adulterae* (PA).
 It simulates manuscript genealogies, regional migration, historical shocks (like persecutions), and the gradual transition of writing materials and script styles.

+If you are looking for the experiment results as published in the accompanying paper, those are inside ´experiments/exp001_baseline´.

 ## Installation